 4. Find out about pre-consultations and aftercare

 As Botox is, technically, a medical procedure, it’s important to know you’re in safe hands.
 So, looking for a practitioner who will provide the pre-consultations and aftercare you need is essential.

 Turning up on the day of the appointment without having had any information on the treatment is a no-no. Instead, look for an administrator who will take the time to explain the procedure and what it will mean for you.

 Aftercare is important too, and your practitioner should see you again after your treatment to answer any questions you have and check on your results.

 It’s never nice to imagine that anything will go wrong during a Botox session, but it is important to consider whether if it actually did, the clinic has the appropriate insurance that will cover you.

-At Glowday, we'll soon be listing medically qualified Botox practitioners, so you can be sure they are fully trained.
-Our platform will also allow you to check out their profile, credentials and reviews to make sure you’re happy before you book.
+At Glowday, we only list medically qualified cosmetic practitioners, so you can be sure they know what they're doing.
+Our platform also allows you to check out their profile, credentials and reviews to make sure you’re happy before you book.

 Botox is a registered trademark